SrimaniTeja/Music-App/README.md

 Control your music from the status bar, widget, or hardware buttons on your headphones.
 It has never been so easy to handle.

 In addition, you can customize the widget.
-Change the text and background colors for easy access and control.
+Change the text and background colors for easy access and control, with changing theme.

 Listen to your favorite mp3, other audio songs, or podcasts with this free beautiful music player.
 Put your style on the app customizing the interface colors.